Key points to becoming a Registered Canadian Reflexology Therapist

 The RCRT™ Exam consists of an open book written component followed by a practical component that

 assesses the professional application of your reflexology knowledge.
-Application includes a non-refundable application fee of $50.00. (unless your course provider has accredited the reflexology training with RAC, in which the fee is waive) and an exam fee of $150.00.
+Application includes a non-refundable application fee of $50.00 + tax. (unless your course provider has accredited the reflexology training with RAC, in which the fee is waive) and an exam fee of $175.00.
 Upon payment, you will receive all of the necessary information that you will need to be successful in this examination.

 3.)
 BOOK YOUR EXAM

 As a Candidate, you have up to six (6) months from the time of registration to prepare for your exam.
 Once you are ready, you can book to take your RCRT™ Exam with one of our approved RCRT™ Examiners.
 A list of examiners in your area can be found on RAC’s website.
-The written and practical components may be done at different times and with different examiners.
+The written and practical components may be done at different times.
 Each component is 1.5 hours in length.

 4.)
 BECOME A PROFESSIONAL MEMBER